- Written by Dr.Mehmet Demircioglu

 The recipient area should be dry, the scabs should be coming away normally or already gone, and there should be no fresh bleeding, increasing pain, discharge, open skin, or worsening redness.
 The hat should be loose and clean.
 Nothing should drag across the hairline when it is put on or removed.

-This is where the difference between being outdoors and being exposed matters.
+The difference between being outdoors and being exposed matters.
 A quiet hour in deep shade is not the same as lying under midday sun.
 A short walk on a hotel path is not the same as sitting on hot sand while sweating.
 If the plan depends on a tight cap, repeated towel use, or staying outside for hours, I become more cautious.

 Patients sometimes ask whether graft security changes the answer.
 Secure does not mean ready for every form of rubbing, heat, water, or pressure, especially when judging when hair transplant grafts are secure.
 It means the risk of dislodging grafts has fallen.
 The skin still needs respect.